AdaCore/learn/advanced_ada.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In this section and in the next ones, we will reuse the generic
-reversing algorithm that we discussed in the previous section.
+reversing algorithm that we discussed in the introductory course.
 In that
 example, we were declaring three formal types for the
 ``Generic_Reverse_Array`` procedure.
 However, we could abstract the array
 definition into a separate package and reuse it for the generic procedure.